antonio-pedro99/file-space-mobile-app/README.md

 A DropBox like personal File Storage Application built with Flutter, AWS Amplify, and FastAPI as a part of my Cloud Computing subject's final project at IIITD

+## Disclaimer

+With AWS Free Tier, I have only 5GB of Amazon S3 storage, please do not flood the storage with Big files.
+If you want to have more space, create an account on AWS to avail your Free Tier and setup AWS CLI accordingly.

 ## Screenshots
 <p float="right">
   <img src="https://user-images.githubusercontent.com/42675180/209075774-ca61bdeb-0238-4d67-9eb2-cae23653a0fe.jpeg" width="200"/>